purbid/MARRO_Rhetorical-Role-Labeling/README.md

 In the following lines, we delineate the dataset (for now, we release a portion of it; please get in touch with the authors if you wish to gain access to the complete dataset).

+dataset folder has two folders:

+##IN-dataset: Snippet of what the Indian Supreme Court data looks like.
+##UK-dataset: Snippet of what the UK Supreme Court data looks like.

 This work is a continuation of and builds on https://github.com/Law-AI/semantic-segmentation.